solmak97/GMMReg_Extension/README.md

 ### Implementation
 The main code is  `gmmreg_Extenstion.py` utlizing following functions:
 #### **Pre-processing**
-We first normalize the datapoints with z score method.
-Then augment the class score vector to each point, for example :
+We first normalize the datapoints with z-score method.
+Then we augment the class score vector to each point, for example :
 ```math
 \begin{bmatrix}